samuelmugisha/ttYINgpDAx5aUBwk/README.md

-# ttYINgpDAx5aUBwk
-Classifier to predict if customers will subscribe to a term deposit or not
+# Classifier to predict if customers will subscribe to a term deposit or not
-Overview:
+**Overview:**
 We are a small startup focusing mainly on providing machine learning solutions in the European banking market.
 We work on a variety of problems including fraud detection, sentiment classification and customer intention prediction and classification.

 We are interested in developing a robust machine learning system that leverages information coming from call center data.